monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-Located in the late 16th century, Stakna means Tiger’s nose which is the exact shape of the hill on which this monastery is located, this monastery portrays the cultural and religious heritage of India and Bhutan.
-The best part of this gompa is that it offers stunning views of Indus River Valley from its rooftop.
+Located in the late 16th century, Stakna means “tiger’s nose,” which is the exact shape of the hill on which this monastery is located, this monastery portrays the cultural and religious heritage of India and Bhutan.
+The best part of Stakna Monastery is that it offers stunning views of the Indus River Valley from its rooftop.

 13. Rizong Monastery